George Willoughby (theatre entrepreneur)

 George Willoughby Dowse (c.
 1869 – 23 December 1951), professionally known as "George Willoughby", was an English comic actor and theatre manager who had a substantial career in Australia.

 History

-George Willoughby Dowse was born at Southsea (near Portsmouth) in county Hampshire, England, the son of Henry James Dowse and Rosa (née Stevens).
+George Willoughby Dowse was born in around 1869 at Southsea, Hampshire, England, the son of Henry James Dowse and Rosa (née Stevens).
 He may have been educated at Christ's Hospital.

 George Willoughby was a member of the Charles Arnold theatrical company when he married actress Alice Jackson who adopted the professional name Ada Willoughby.
 He later, and with her consent, toured South Africa but while there received a postcard informing him that she no longer wanted to live with him.
 He later came in contact with her in Melbourne, when she was living with another man and he sued her for divorce.

 Willoughby–Geach Company

 Late in 1901 Willoughby and Edwin Geach formed a company (took over from Charles Arnold Company?) which toured Australia with a string of George Howells Broadhurst comedies: The Wrong Mr. Wright, Why Smith Left Home and What Happened To Jones Tragedy struck when two actresses, Sallie Booth and Ada Lee, died of bubonic plague on 27 and 28 February 1902 while staying at the Criterion Hotel, Pitt Street, Sydney.

 In 1902 George, together with Thomas William Broadhurst and George Howells Broadhurst, who owned the rights to the play The Wrong Mr. Wright sought to prevent Henry Bloomfield, director of the Ada Willoughby Company, from playing a version of this play.
 The suit failed on the grounds that Willoughby had failed to prove that Charles Arnold was able to assign his rights to the play.
 This was around the same time as George had applied for a divorce from his wife, whose stage name was Ada Willoughby.

 In 1903 he successfully sought an injunction to prevent Robert Henry Nichols, of the Henry Dramatic Company, from playing a farce (adapted from Jane) with an almost identical title.

 By 1904 Willoughby and Geach had taken over Sydney's Palace Theatre, with Adam Cowan (died 20 September 1908), Geach's trusted friend, as manager.
 Sidney Wilner and Walter Vincent's Stranger in a Strange Land was added to their repertoire in 1904, at the end of which year the company disbanded.
 Stars of the Willoughby – Geach company included Roxy Barton, Ethel Appleton, Hardinge Maltby, Tom Cannam, Frank Denton, George Leopold, Grace Gale and Miss Roland Watts Phillips.